Report Findings: Companies Can Improve Earnings Nearly 15% by Improving Talent Management Function

 Hackett’s research found a strong correlation between improved financial performance and top-quartile performance in four key talent management areas:

-overall organizational effectiveness – including labour and employee relations, performance management, and organizational design and measurement.
+- overall organizational effectiveness – including labor and employee relations, performance management, and organizational design and measurement.

 Companies with top-quartile talent management outperformed typical companies across four standard financial metrics.
 They generated EBITDA of 16.2%, versus 14.1% for typical companies.
 This gap netted a typical Fortune 500 company (based on $19 billion revenue) an additional $399 million annually in improved EBITDA.
 On average, top talent management performers also generated $247 million annually via a 22% improvement in net profit margin, $992 million annually through a 49% improvement in return on assets and $340 million annually via 27% improvement in return on equity.

 Hackett’s research also found that top performers in talent management operate very differently than their peers.
 They spend 6% less on HR overall than typical companies, driven by dramatically lower costs in key areas such as total rewards administration, payroll, and data management and also lower employee lifecycle costs.
 These savings enable them to invest more in talent management processes.
 Top performers in talent management are also 57% more likely than their peers to have a formal HR strategic plan in place, more than twice as likely to facilitate strategic workforce planning discussions with senior management, and 50% more likely to link their learning and development strategy to their company’s strategic plan.